PQ PDF Logo

 Structural indicators documented in this article

-• Checkbox and radio /V vs /AS divergence — the most deterministic V/AP check: a pure dictionary key comparison
+• Checkbox and radio /V vs /AS divergence — the simplest V/AP check to verify: a pure dictionary key comparison

 • AP stream text extraction for text, listbox, and combobox fields — with /Opt export-value resolution and hex-string /V decoding